 If I choose to be assigned to a gender-inclusive housing option, what would the bathroom set-up look like?

-All bathrooms in our suite-style halls, apartment halls, and New Residence Hall 2021 are private and lockable.
+All bathrooms in our suite-style halls, apartment-style halls, and our new traditional style Belknap Hall and New Residence Hall are private and lockable.
 Here are some more specifics:

 In Kurz and Community Park, there are both standard double and deluxe double rooms.
 In standard double rooms, you and your roommate would share a bathroom unit with two roommates in the adjacent suite.
 The bathroom unit contains a shower and toilet, while sinks are located in each individual suite.
 Bathroom doors are lockable on both sides, accessible from both suites, and intended for one-person use at a time.